jsffeng/quickRCP/README.md

 How it works:
 ----------------------
-- The idea is quite simple: to split the large file into small pieces and ship them by multiple background rcp/scp processess, and finally merge them into one file in the destination once all shippings complete.
+- The idea is quite simple: to split the large file into small pieces and ship them by multiple background rcp/scp processes, and finally merge them into one file in the destination once all shipping complete.
 - Why choosing script rather than programming languages supporting multi-processes or multi-threads better?
 	- Based on the basic idea, the nature of this tool is just to automate the unix/linux command
 rcp/scp in the user's own environment, and scripting is suitable for such purpose.
 With this, to take care
 of tracking the status of each process, simple state machine files (i.e. NS-Not Start, IP-In Progress,
-CO-Completed) have been introduced, and also /proc/<process id> is used to very if the process is alive,i.e.
+CO-Completed) have been introduced, and also /proc/<process id> is used to very if the process is alive, i.e.
 not dying without telling State machine files.
-Of course, neccesary environment checks, temporary
+Of course, necessary environment checks, temporary
 directories' cleanup and child processes' cleanup also need to be taken care of by the tool in case that any
 unexpected aborting happens.
 	- Script could be easier for users to debug their own environment issues related to any failures.
-	- Also script could be more convient for being ported to any server which supports Linux/Unix shell.
+	- Also script could be more convenient for being ported to any server which supports Linux/Unix shell.

 Development Environment:
 ----------------------
 - Initial version developed on Solaris 10 server, with supporting rsh/rcp and basic sun day scenarios,
 but the followings were not covered:
-	- ssh/scp,rainy day handling, Config file and more options, command line interface, etc.
+	- ssh/scp, rainy day handling, Config file and more options, command line interface, etc.
 - Full version completed and tested on Linux ubuntu 16.04.01, then tested on Solaris 8 server.
-To ensure to be compatible,some new syntax has been replaced with old style syntax, for example:
+To ensure to be compatible, some new syntax has been replaced with old style syntax, for example:
 	- let variable++ ===> let variable=variable+1
 	- ${variable//[0-9]}  ==> echo ${variable} |sed "s/[0-9]//g"
 	- ${varible:0-1:1} ==> echo ${variable} |sed "s/\(.*\)\(.\)$/\2/"